lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 As developers, we tend to focus on how the web page appears _to us_ when we code.
 We forget that we all see differently!
 Accessibility is the art of building websites for everyone, including people with disabilities or impairments.
 A lot of people visit websites using **assistive technologies** like screen readers, magnification software to zoom the content, speech input software, alternative input devices such as eye trackers, head pointers, and so many more...

 Coding choices have a huge impact on how these technologies can bridge the user's disabilities.
-But writing accessible app is not an obscure science or a separate language, it's just a series of wise principles.
+But writing accessible apps is not an obscure science or a separate language, it's just a series of wise principles.
 With the right code, you can build something wonderful for everyone.

 ## Specs